bright/new-www/content/blog/spring-tests-with-testcontainers.md

 ## Solution

-Lucly, we came up with the solution, that may solve all of these problems!
+Luclky, we came up with the solution, that may solve all of these problems!

 What we can do instead is pre-configure Spring Context to set up TestContainers during the Spring Context initialization phase.
 We are going to use the `@ContextConfiguration` annotation.
 It requires passing initializer extending `ApplicationContextInitializer`.
 Our `PostgresTestContainersInitializer` looks like this: